 The self-hosted server is available for free regardless of your Remote Utilities license.
 Just download and configure the server according to our instructions and get the most powerful, self-hosted remote support solution on the market.

 Multiple technicians can get their shared address book automatically updated whenever a change is made by one of the technicians.
 In addition, permissions can be set so that technicians can only access folders and records (connections) they are allowed to view and/or edit.
+Learn how to set up the sync role.

 Business and personal use